jealmonte/doctor-hoo/README.md

 Since we don't have access to the source code or databases of the UVA health website, we used placeholders as substitute. <br/>
 The functionality is still there, but we don't have accurate information according to UVA webpages.

+Here is how to setup Doctor Hoo:

+Open the powershell terminal in vscode after cloning the repo, and type these to create the virtual environment for python and activate it:

+cd backend
+python -m venv venv
+Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser venv\Scripts\Activate.ps1 pip install openai pip install django pip install django-cors-headers

+Then, make sure you have node.js installed: https://nodejs.org/

+In a new terminal with the normal directory, node -v (make sure node is installed) npm install vite

+To run frontend server, in the normal directory type: npm run frontend

+To run backend server, go to the views.py
+It is under: backend>myproject>chatbot>views.py, and then type in the quotation marks for YOUR_API_KEY the given API key

+Then, activate the virtual environment in the terminal: cd backend venv\Scripts\Activate.ps1

+And then direct to myproject:
+cd myproject

+And then run the server:
+python manage.py runserver

+Now, when you click on the localhost server given by the frontend command and talk to Doctor Hoo, it should respond.
+If it is not responding, and says there was an issue with your request, your backend server is not working due to an error in setting up the necessary packages.
+Send over the error to almontejoshua2@gmail.com, or try to run through the setup and make sure you've done everything correct.